Biomass Energy – Definition, Advantages and Future

 Biomass energy

 Thermal conversion involves the application of heat to convert biomass to energy.
 The biomass feedstock is heated to burn, dehydrate, or stabilize by thermal conversion.
-Raw materials such as municipal solid waste (MSW) and scraps from paper or timber mills are the most common biomass feedstocks for thermal conversion.
+Raw materials such as municipal solid waste (MSW) and scraps from paper or timber mills are the most common biomass feedstocks for conversions involving biomass energy.

 The following processes produce different types of energy from biomass: